keboola/connection-docs/components/extractors/database/postgresql/index.md

 ```

-**The connector publication creation process**
+**Connector Publication Creation Process**

 - If a publication exists, the connector uses it.
-- If no publication exists, the connector creates a new publication for tables that match the currently selected schemas
+- If no publication exists, the connector creates a new publication for tables matching the selected schemas
-  and tables in the `Datasource` connector configuration property.
+  and tables in the `Datasource` connector configuration.
 For
   example:
 ```sql
 CREATE PUBLICATION <publication_name> FOR TABLE <tbl1, tbl2, tbl3>